-The Department is permitting the Santee-Lynches Capacity Use Area by the end of 2022 Applications can be found below.
+The Department is permitting the Santee-Lynches Capacity Use Area applications can be found below.

 The Santee-Lynches Capacity Use Area